 Tasks

-Evaluation and review of scientific content of QSR Thematic Reports and QSR products in preparation of the Ministerial Conference in November 2022 .
+Evaluation and review of scientific content of QSR Thematic Reports and QSR products in preparation of the Ministerial Conference in November 2022 (Annex Table 1).
 During the German presidency, it was agreed to consider updates on selected QSR Thematic Reports and to provide a report that will summarize these chapters.
 The TG-MA supports the Editorial Board with the required data and/or, together with TG-M, the necessary links to the involved governmental bodies.

 In particular: